antonvasin/crafting-interpreters/README.md

    should not since parameters share the function scope and not wrapped in their own.
    JS also allows to shadow function arguments.
 C and Java don't.
 Generally it is a good idea to prohibit this altogether.

+### Chapter 11 _p182_

+1. Because functions are always evaluated after they are defined since calls just create a node which is evaluated later by interpreter.
+There's no "undefined" value to deal with.
+2. JS allows this, providing outer variable in the initializer.
+Java doesn't allow this raising compilation error.
+It is generally better to prohibit such statements to avoid confusion.
+If they are allowed inside of blocks then they must be allowed in the global scope also but this leads to having "undefined" value which is not ideal.
+3. [ ] Report "not used" errors in Resolver.
+4. [ ] Store variables in Resolver inside of an array.